Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/undead/crawling-claw.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
-BookSource: Monster Manual p.
-44, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault
+BookSource: "Monster Manual p.
+44, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault"
 ---
 # [Crawling Claw](2-Mechanics/CLI/bestiary/undead/crawling-claw.md)
 *Source: Monster Manual p.
 44, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel, Keys from the Golden Vault*